christophkogler/bitburner-scripts/README.md

 # bitburner-scripts
 Collection of personal BitBurner scripts remaining after completing most of the game.
-All scripts should be placed in the base directory of the home server.
+All scripts should be run from the base directory of the home server.
 Placing them in a subdirectory (ie /earlygame/...) or operating them from a remote server (ie running on n00dles) is **not tested**.

 # earlygame
 Scripts using mechanics solely from the early game, before seeing the truth.